paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   - [Some notes on what does and doesn't get counted:](#some-notes-on-what-does-and-doesnt-get-counted) counted:](#some-notes-on-what-does-and-doesnt-get-counted)

+# 2020-09-30 through 2020-10-07
+## Accomplishments
+- Got HR issue worked out, clear to work again
+- had to reinstall linux due to many issues I was having (most notably, unable to `startx` or start desktop environment
+- Started getting fhv and NPB to compile again

 # 2020-08-18 through 2020-08-30
 ## Questions
 - is it valuable to have a miss rate? (would be easy to implement for L2, L3.